ajithvasudevan/TimerRelay/README.md

 The page at this URL allows the user to set the RTC time, and the two timers.

+The circuit can be powered either directly by a 5V DC power source as shown in the schematic diagram below, or a USB (mobile phone) charger connected to the USB port on the Wemos.

 ## Schematic

 ![Schematic](https://github.com/ajithvasudevan/TimerRelay/raw/master/TimerRelay.png)